h22roscoe/docs-thunkable-com/bottom-tab-navigator.md

 **Additional descriptions are below:**

 * **Tab Bar Label** -- The name of your tab label ****
-* **Active Tab Icon** -- Icon that appears when tab is selected; You can upload an image for this icon.Inactive Tab Icon -- Icon that appears when tab is not selected; You can upload an image for this icon.
+* **Active Tab Icon** -- Icon that appears when tab is selected; You can upload an image for this icon.
+* **Inactive Tab Icon** -- Icon that appears when tab is not selected; You can upload an image for this icon.

 ## **Bottom Tab Navigator Visibility**